virtualtextiles/pytexlib/README.md

 * All yarn file names are stored in a master CSV file
 * The structure can be visualised with the freeware TexMind Textile Viewer (www.texmind.com)
 * Or transfered to another software packages with the full versions of the TexMind software
+* For get started: copy all files on your local drive and start textile_test.py